Rocco Nacino: Early life and education

-Nacino was born in Baguio and was raised in Singapore and Laguna, his father's hometown.
 He studied Nursery up to Primary 6 in Singapore, and also learned to speak Mandarin during his grade school days.
-He received his secondary education in Makati Hope Christian School and tertiary education in Mapúa Institute of Technology.
+He received his secondary education in Makati Hope Christian School.
+Nacino pursued his tertiary education with a degree of Bachelor of Science in Nursing in Mapúa Institute of Technology.
 He passed the Philippine Nurse Licensure Examination in June 2009 in Manila.